Emergency Medicine 4th Year Elective

 Visiting Student Application Process

-At this time, EVMS only accepts students enrolled in an LCME accredited medical school in the United States of America.
+At this time, EVMS only accepts students enrolled in an LCME/COCA Accredited Medical School in the United States of America.
 Any rotating medical student should be in good academic standing at their current school.

 Applications for our EVMS EM student rotation should be submitted electronically to Charlene Cooper, (cooperCJ@evms.edu) in the EVMS Office of Medical Education.
 To obtain current rotation availability and address any unique issues / questions, please contact our Student Coordinator.